Srivishag/Portfolio/README.md

 # Portfolio

-This is a dark-themed portfolio project created using HTML and CSS.
-The portfolio showcases my skills, projects, and provides an overview of my professional experience.
+A simple and elegant dark-themed portfolio project made with HTML and CSS.
+This portfolio is designed to provide information about you.

 ## Features